aseelert/ibmas-watsonxdata/Prepare the Installation/README.md

 ```

 #### Retrieve the API connection string for accessing OpenShift by obtaining the Red Hat HTTPS API URL.

+## How to Get the OpenShift API URL

+To obtain the API URL of an OpenShift cluster, follow these steps:

+1. **Access OpenShift Web Console:** Open a web browser (Chrome is recommended) and navigate to the OpenShift Web Console.
+This typically involves entering the URL provided by your cluster administrator.

+2. **Log In:** Log in to the OpenShift Web Console using your credentials.

+3. **Navigate to Cluster Details:** Once logged in, navigate to the "Help" or "User" section of the OpenShift Web Console.
+Look for an option that provides cluster details or settings.

+4. **Find API URL:** In the cluster details or settings section, you should find information about the API server URL.
+It may be labeled as "API URL," "Cluster URL," or something similar.
+This URL is the endpoint you'll use to interact with the OpenShift cluster programmatically.

+5. **Copy the API URL:** Copy the API URL to your clipboard.
+It will typically start with `https://` and include the cluster's domain name or IP address.

+6. **Use the API URL:** You can now use the copied API URL to interact with the OpenShift cluster through various tools, scripts, or applications that communicate with the OpenShift API.

+By following these steps, you'll be able to retrieve the API URL of your OpenShift cluster, allowing you to efficiently manage and interact with the cluster's resources programmatically.

 <img width="383" alt="image" src="https://media.github.ibm.com/user/50903/files/c69cc0b2-016d-4680-b0f0-8f34dbdcdbaa">
 logon to your cluster Desktop/Console URL and check for the cluster informations